-That Spelling Thing is an evidence-based method using the ‘bones of English’ to support memory, ensure accuracy and increase vocabulary.
-Here are the steps to creating a classroom or even a whole school where everyone participates in spelling across the curriculum.
+That Spelling Thing is an evidence-based method using the ‘bones of English’ – phonics and morphology – to support memory, ensure accuracy and increase vocabulary.
+Below are the steps to spelling that frame our CPD sessions.
+Spelling is a vast subject which, if taught on a word-by-word basis, can feel overwhelming.
+Instead, learn this approach to spelling and the teaching of individual words will naturally fall into place.

 Spelling lists often include words like happening, definitely and immediately.
 Take these words back to their everyday root – which means the one you know without looking it up in an etymological dictionary.
 So, for ‘immediately’, start at immediate then talk about adding the ly suffix.
 There will be time later to look at ‘med-‘, ‘mediate’, medium’ etc.